 The Commuter Student University of Choice Project ran initially from December 2019 until May 2020.
-The project was led by a Commuter Students Working Group, which was chaired by Professor Rajkumar Roy, Dean of the School of Mathematics, Computer Science and Engineering and included staff from across the University and SU.
+The project was led by a Commuter Students Working Group, which was chaired by Professor Rajkumar Roy, Dean of the School of Science and Technology and included staff from across the University and SU.

 Based on the definition of commuter students below (adapted from the definition of commuter students which was put forward by the Higher Education Policy Institute (HEPI)) the working group determined that approximately 80% of City’s student population can be identified as a commuter student.
 City’s definition of a commuter student:

 Students for whom the travel between their residence and principal study location (including placements or other locations attended regularly as part of a programme of study) materially affects their ability to succeed in higher education.
 Their residence could be a parental / guardian home, family home or private-rented accommodation.

 Aims of the Project

 The purpose of this project was to better understand the lived experience of students who commute to attend their studies or placements at City, through consultation and engaging with sector research, in order to make recommendations on ways that City can improve the experience of its commuters.
 The longer-term view of this work was to work towards becoming the University of Choice for commuting students in the UK.

 During this project, the working group facilitated focus groups with over 30 students, and ran separate surveys for current students, staff and City alumni in order to understand a broad range of perspectives of commuting to City and some of the barriers that this presents which can have negative impacts on the student experience.

 The priority areas identified which needed to be addressed or improved upon in relation to the commuter student experience were:

 - Commuter Student Voice and Engagement Opportunities

 - Information, Advice and Guidance Available to Commuter Students